Aswanidev-vs/Writedown/README.md

 # WriteDown

-WriteDown is a simple, fast CLI note-taking app written in Go.
-Create, edit, list, and delete notes from your terminal with an intuitive menu.
-Cross-platform, lightweight, and easy to use—perfect for quick notes without a GUI.
+WriteDown is a simple, fast, and intuitive CLI note-taking app written in Go.
+Create, edit, list, and delete your notes directly from your terminal with an easy-to-use interactive menu.
+This lightweight tool is perfect for capturing quick thoughts without the distraction of a graphical user interface (GUI).

+# Compatibility

+WriteDown currently works best on Linux/Unix-based shells (e.g., bash, zsh).
+Windows support is limited due to command differences, but improvements are planned for future releases.

 ## Features

 - Add notes with a title and description
-- Edit notes using your terminal editor
+- Edit notes using your terminal editor(nano editor)
 - List all saved notes
 - Delete notes safely with confirmation
 - Interactive CLI menu